-Bulldogs earn District 12-5A Division II title share - Port Arthur News
+Nederland Bulldogs earn District 12-5A Division II title share, No. 1 seed - Port Arthur News

 Nederland answered with another scoring drive of its own.
 Cunningham hit Beau Seymour for a 21-yard completion to get the drive started.
 Fuselier hauled in a 25-yard pass from Cunningham to put the ball at the Cougars 32.

 Following an 8-yard completion to Fuselier, Mazyck ran the ball for 21 yards to set up first-and-goal at the 1.
 Two plays later, Cunningham scored on a 1-yard quarterback sneak.
-The extra point was blocked to make the sure 15-3 with 11:33 left in the second quarter.
+The extra point was blocked to make the score 15-3 with 11:33 left in the second quarter.

 This time it was Crosby’s turn to strike quick.
-On the Cougars first play from scrimmage on the ensuing drive, Dunn took a received a pass behind the line of scrimmage and threw it to the end zone where it was caught by Kameron Kirkwood for a 51-yard scoring strike to make the score 15-10 with 11:24 left in the second quarter.
+On the Cougars first play from scrimmage on the ensuing drive, Dunn took a pass behind the line of scrimmage and threw it to the end zone, where it was caught by Kameron Kirkwood for a 51-yard scoring strike to make the score 15-10 with 11:24 left in the second quarter.

 The Cougars defense forced a three-and-out by the Bulldogs and this time, Fuselier’s punt was blocked.
 Set up with field position at the Nederland 19, Crosby scored four plays later on a 7-yard end around by E’Monte Williams to give the Cougars their first lead of the game at 17-15 with 4:07 left in the second quarter.